-(10) According to Article 5 CDR, the RCD lacks novelty when an identical design has been made available to the public prior to the date of filing of the RCD or the date of priority.
-Designs shall be deemed to be identical if their features differ only in immaterial details.

-(11) The contested RCD and the prior design both relate to children's chairs.
-They share at least the following features:

-- The chairs consist of a frame and a base, the frame being inclined with respect to the base, forming a slanted L-shape form from the side; - the base consists of two parallel, horizontal floor bars, interconnected by a thin metallic black bar; - the frame consists of two parallel inclined side posts inclined from the front bottom to the upper back; - the two side posts contain multiple horizontal running grooves on the insides that allow the sliding of panels into the grooves; - two thin, flat rectangular panels serve as a seat and a foot rest, which are slid into the grooves: - the backrest consists of two cross bars of similar width separated by a gap; the top cross bar having a curved shape; - a protective waist belt formed by a curved beam at the same level of the gap of the backrest - the frame, the base, the backrest, the seats, the footrest and the waist belt have a natural wood-like colour. - (12) The RCD and the prior design are different as regards to at least the following features: - the two parallel side posts that form a slanted L-shape are straight in the RCD while slightly curved in the prior design - the two flat rectangular panels of the RCD exhibit round edges while the prior design are squared. - the RCD has two thin metallic black bars that connect both horizontal floor bars at the front and the rear while the prior design has only one at the front. - (13) The differences between the RCD and the prior design are not immaterial details.
-Therefore, the RCD and the prior design are not identical within the meaning of Article 5 CDR.
-The prior design does not form an obstacle to the novelty of the RCD.
+- (10) According to Article 5 CDR, the RCD lacks novelty when an identical design has been made available to the public prior to the date of filing of the RCD or the date of priority.
+Designs shall be deemed to be identical if their features differ only in immaterial details. - (11) The contested RCD and the prior design both relate to children's chairs.
+They share at least the following features: - The chairs consist of a frame and a base, the frame being inclined with respect to the base: - the frame consists of two parallel inclined side posts inclined from the front bottom to the upper back; - the base consists of two parallel, horizontal floor bars, interconnected in the front by a thin metallic black bar; - the two side posts contain multiple horizontal running grooves on the insides that allow the sliding of panels into the grooves; - two thin, flat rectangular panels serve as a seat and a foot rest, which are slid into the grooves; - the backrest consists of two cross bars of similar width forming a gap between them; the top cross bar having a curved shape; - a protective waist belt formed by a curved beam at the same level of the gap of the backrest - the frame, the base, the backrest, the seats, the footrest and the waist belt have a natural wood-like colour. - (12) The RCD and the prior design are different as regards to at least the following features: